anoopsarkar/nlp-class/hw2.md

 types have two types of chunk tags, B-CHUNK for the first word of the chunk and I-CHUNK for each other word in the chunk.
 See the Appendix below for a detailed description of the part-of-speech tags and the chunk tags in this data set.
+The full set of tags for this task is in the file `data/tagset.txt`.

 The sequence of labels, `B-NP`, ..., `I-NP` represents a single phrasal chunk.
 For instance, the following sequence of labels: